AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 ### Narrow your focus with filters

-The Work List Filter allows you to narrow your focus to specific work items.
+The [!UICONTROL Work List] Filter allows you to narrow your focus to specific work items.

 The following are examples of how you can filter items you view in Home:&nbsp;

 * Filter by item type and state.

-  For example, if you want to display all the tasks, you can select the Tasks filter.
-If you want to be more specific than this and display only tasks that are ready for you to start working on, then select the Ready to Start filters under the Tasks filter.
+   For example, if you want to display all the tasks, you can select the [!UICONTROL Tasks] filter.
+If you want to be more specific than this and display only tasks that are ready for you to start working on, then select the [!UICONTROL Ready to Start] filters under the [!UICONTROL Tasks] filter.

 * Filter by item type only.

-  For example, you can select Issues to see all issues in all states (Working On or Requested), or Approvals to see all work item, request for access, timesheet, document, and proof approvals.
+   For example, you can select [!UICONTROL Issues] to see all issues in all states (Working On or Requested), or [!UICONTROL Approvals] to see all work item, request for access, timesheet, document, and proof approvals.

 * Filter by status only.

-  For example, you can select the Completed filter to display tasks and issues that have been completed.
+   For example, you can select the [!UICONTROL Completed] filter to display tasks and issues that have been completed.
 This includes Personal tasks but it does not include approvals.

-For more information on how to use filters, see [Display items in the Work List in the Home area](../../../workfront-basics/using-home/using-the-home-area/display-items-in-home-work-list.md).
+For more information on how to use filters, see [Display items in the [!UICONTROL Work List] in the Home area](../../../workfront-basics/using-home/using-the-home-area/display-items-in-home-work-list.md).

 ![](assets/displaying-work-items-filters-nwe-350x401.png)